SamAsEnd/418-compiler/README.md

 ## Tutorial on 418 [↑](#table-of-content)

-I hope u have read about 418 from the [Read Me](README.md) so i wouldn't reapet what you already know.
+I hope u have read about 418 from the [Read Me](README.md) so i would not repeat what you already know.

 ### Comment [↑](#table-of-content)
 Comments are used to make the programs user